 Engagement Scoring – According to Google’s 2011 report on ZMOT, the average customer becomes one after 11 touches.
 These touches can happen on a website, blog, social media, email, native advertising, brick and mortar, etc. When these touches add up to seven or more hours the likelihood of the user becoming a customer is optimized – this is where longer form content becomes handy within the buyer’s journey.
 This could include longer videos, demos, ebooks, etc. According to Marcus Sheridan in his book “They Ask, You Answer,” a prospect’s close rate soars from less than 5% to 80% if they consume 30 pages of content or more.

 However, for those products and services that require very specific targeting characteristics (i.e. annual revenue thresholds, specific title, decision maker, industry, etc.) measured through propensity scoring, touches don’t matter because the prospect is not qualified.
 That said, it doesn’t mean they won’t become qualified some day in the future.

 Engagement scoring, especially in a B2B setting, is an absolute must to track potential strategic business outcomes.
-Without question, this is a bottom line way to properly measure engagement over the digital half-life of a prospective customer or repeat customer.
+Without question, this is a bottom line way to properly measure online engagement over the digital half-life of a prospective customer or repeat customer.